 This hasn’t happened.
 McConnell did, however, cut back on the August recess.
 It’s my understanding that he will use much of this extra time to confirm judges, which makes sense.
-However, McConnell should also squeeze in Dreiband and Clark, if not in August then soon thereafter.
+However, McConnell should also squeeze in Dreiband and Clark.

 By the end of the recess, it will be around 15 months since these two were nominated.
 That’s ridiculously long for the Democratic minority to be able to obstruct nominees for any position, much less positions as important as Assistant Attorney General for Civil Rights and Assistant Attorney General for Environment and Natural Resources.